Employment Opportunities

 Hall Director Position

-Hall Directors will serve in an on-call, weeklong (seven day) duty rotation involving emergency response and crisis intervention.
+Hall Directors will serve in an on-call, weeklong (seven-day) duty rotation involving emergency response and crisis intervention.
 Hall Directors are responsible for the supervision and training of student staff while promoting personal and professional development through appropriate role modeling.
-The Hall Director role is divided into four main areas of responsibility supervision and staff development, community development, administration, and building management.
+The Hall Director role is divided into four main areas of responsibility: supervision and staff development, community development, administration, and building management.

 Position Responsibilities